Triangulation Independent Ptolemy Varieties: Introduction

 We describe an algorithm that is guaranteed to find all boundary-unipotent irreducible representations of a manifold, no matter what triangulation $\T_0$ is used as input.
 The steps involve triangulations obtained from $\T_0$ by performing 2-3 moves, but these are purely auxiliary.

+A simplex is \emph{degenerate} if all six edges are zero.
+A face is \emph{degenerate} if all 3 edges are zero.

-\begin{itemize}[leftmargin=0.8in, rightmargin=0.2in] \item[Step 0:] Compute all (nonzero) transitive partitions $(\T_0,E_0)$. \item[Step 1:] If $(\T,E)$ has a degenerate simplex, replace it by a descendant (Definition~\ref{def:Descendant}) $(\T',E')$ after performing a 2-3 move at a face adjacent to a non-degenerate and a degenerate simplex.
+\begin{itemize}[leftmargin=0.8in, rightmargin=0.2in] \item[Step 0:] Compute all transitive edge sets $(\T_0,E_0)$ ignoring the totally degenerate one. \item[Step 1:] If $(\T,E)$ has a degenerate simplex, replace it by a descendant (Definition~\ref{def:Descendant}) $(\T',E')$ after performing a 2-3 move at a face adjacent to a non-degenerate and a degenerate simplex.
 This procedure reduces the number of degenerate simplices by one.
 Repeat until all simplices are non-degenerate. \item[Step 2:] If $(\T,E)$ has a degenerate face, replace it by the set of descendants $(\T',E')$ where $\T'$ is the triangulation obtained from $\T$ by performing a 2-3 move on each degenerate face.
 No descendants have degenerate faces. \item[Step 3:] For each $(\T,E)$ from step 2 compute the primary decomposition of the reduced Ptolemy variety $P(\T,E)_{\red}$. \item[Step 4:] For each zero dimensional component of $P(\T,E)_{\red}$, compute the corresponding boundary-unipotent $\SL(2,\C)$-representations via the Bruhat cocycle (Section~\ref{sec:BruhatCocycle}).
 The output is a matrix of exact algebraic expressions for each generator of $\pi_1(M)$ in the face pairing presentation. \end{itemize}